 If I stop drinking will I ever enjoy life again?

-There is life after drinking, however the first step is to realise that to carry on drinking is not the solution to your problems.
+There is life after drinking.
+However, the first step is to realise that continuing to drink is not the solution to your problems.

 Often, a crisis or the imminent threat of one prompts an individual to start to question their relationship with alcohol and the consequences of their drinking.
 An ultimatum from a partner, a serious disciplinary at work or waking up in a police cell can force a drinker to realise something is seriously wrong.
-These dark hours, far from being 'the end', as many drinkers might fear are actually powerful opportunities for new beginnings disguised as catastrophes.
-They might be enough to make an individual want to find help with their drinking or actually want to stop, but almost inevitably a flurry of false rationalisations bombard them back into inaction.
+These dark hours, far from being 'the end', as many drinkers might fear, are actually powerful opportunities for new beginnings.
+They might be enough to make an individual want to find help for their drinking or actually want to stop, but almost inevitably a flurry of false rationalisations bombard them back into inaction.

-There seems to be a gulf of difference between the temporary high that drunkenness brings (followed by the inevitable low), and the long term happiness that self knowledge and connection to others offers, and unfortunately the former is aggressively promoted in our society and the latter is frequently ignored.
-It is possible that no drinker actually really enjoys themselves at all; they might relish the relief from the burdens of self that the first drink brings, they might confuse a deeply narcissistic self-centeredness for satisfaction, but they are missing out.
+There seems to be a gulf of difference between the temporary high that drunkenness brings (followed by the inevitable low), and the long term happiness that self-knowledge and connection to others offers.
+Unfortunately, the former is aggressively promoted in our society and the latter is frequently ignored.
+It's possible that no drinker actually really enjoys themselves at all.

 If you are reading this, wondering if you stop drinking now whether you will ever be happy again, you might want to take tentative step into the unknown for a little while and see if there might be a whole world of enjoyment and contentment that you have never known.
 Here at Life Works, we know that alcohol addiction rehabilitation works and that individuals can have healthy and fulfilling lives without the need to drink.

 Book a Free Addiction Assessment at Life Works in Surrey.